Mistakes are not a sign of failure, they picture creative energy. Mistakes are made by those who do new things.

 A lie stands on one leg, the truth on two.

 Logic is not the truth; unfortunately, inspectability has its limits.
+Most of the others were completely naturalist.

 Max Ernst, Writings on Art, there simply is no single "right thing".
+A picture should be able to mean something in order to qualify as true art.